Table of content

 Step 5.
 Define Functional and Non-Functional Requirements

-The core of your SRS document will usually consist of the product's functional and non-functional requirements.
+The core of your SRS will usually consist of the product's functional and non-functional requirements.
 With such specifications, you add more detail to the general overview and thus guide the team through your app's technical specifics.

 The difference between functional and non-functional requirements is another sticking point in the product development community.
 We have shared our expertise on this topic in this article.